pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 ## Before You Begin

-As per the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/) your website must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn), and your site's vary headers must have been provisioned by Professional Services.
+As mentioned in the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/), your website must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn) and your site's vary headers must have been provisioned by Professional Services in order for your Edge Integrations setup to function properly.

 ### Install with Composer